In Australia, most married couples typically own property such as real estate as joint tenants in equal shares.

 A family lawyer offers valuable insights, ensuring your rights are upheld and guiding you through processes such as challenging a joint tenancy (if you ponder, “Can joint tenancy be contested?”) or managing a house in a joint name divorce scenario.

-For comprehensive information on Australian family law, particularly around property matters, it’s worth exploring the Family Court of Australia and Federal Circuit Court of Australia’s overview.
+For comprehensive information on Australian family law, particularly around property matters, it’s worth exploring the Family Court of Australia and the Federal Circuit Court of Australia’s overview.

 Facing Questions on Joint Tenancy and Divorce?